TheRatto/dispatch-buddy/docs/refactoring_roadmap.md

 **Overall Progress:** 75% Complete (3 of 4 phases done)

 ## Overview
-This document outlines the strategic refactoring plan for Dispatch Buddy, focusing on architectural improvements, performance optimization, and code maintainability for better AI context management.
+This document outlines the strategic refactoring plan for Briefing Buddy, focusing on architectural improvements, performance optimization, and code maintainability for better AI context management.

 ## Current State Analysis